-- Reading and the enjoyment of books is highly valued and promoted through daily direct teaching in the form of Phonics sessions, Story and Rhyme Time and listening to the children read. - Opportunities for children to read within the provision and across the curriculum are planned for and caplitalised on. - During the planning process careful consideration is given to the next steps in learning and how this links with phonics and what key texts will be used. - For each theme a key text is carefully chosen and explored in details to help children become familiar with its structure and content.
+- Reading and the enjoyment of books is highly valued and promoted through daily direct teaching in the form of Phonics sessions, Story and Rhyme Time and listening to the children read. - Teachers use the terminology for reading e.g. blending, segmenting, author, illustrator, front cover, etc so that the children understand the intricacies involved in being a reader, from an early age.

+- Opportunities for children to read within the provision and across the curriculum are planned for and caplitalised on. - During the planning process careful consideration is given to the next steps in learning and how this links with phonics and what key texts will be used. - For each theme a key text is carefully chosen and explored in details to help children become familiar with its structure and content.
 They're used to expand children's knowledge and fire their imagination. - We plan for many stories relating to PSED, through our teaching of Zones of Regulation. - A Reading Area is situated within the provision.
-It offers a selection of fiction and non-fiction material and resources connected to the theme, texts from the reading scheme and familiar rhymes and stories. - Adults recognise the strong links between reading and phonics and how these life-long skills enable children to develop knowledge in other subjects. - We listen to children read twice a week 1:1 and assess the children reading 'Word Walls' of 9 words from the common exception word list. - Our Reading Scheme is linked closely to our phonics teaching.
-Each child is given a carefully selected reading scheme book, in line with their phonic knowledge and readiness to read. - We ask that parents listen to their child read at least 4 times a week and we monitor this rigorously, speaking to parents who do not do this. - We have a Reading Trophy and reading lottery competitions, to boost reading effort at home.
+It offers a selection of fiction and non-fiction material and resources connected to the theme, texts from the reading scheme and familiar rhymes and stories. - Adults recognise the strong links between reading and phonics and how these life-long skills enable children to develop knowledge in other subjects. - We listen to children read at least once a week 1:1 and assess the children reading 'Word Walls' of 9 words from the common exception word list. - We identify children who need a second or third read each week, to further support their reading progress. - We ask parents/carers to read with their child at least 4 times a week at home and to record this in their reading diary.
+Parents who do not listen to their child read frequently, are spoken to by their child's class teacher, the literacy Lead, Hannah Stephenson or Head, Jon Queralt. - Our Reading Scheme is linked to our phonics scheme, Floppy Phonics.
+Each child is given a carefully selected reading scheme book, in line with their phonic knowledge and readiness to read.

-Make a link between graphemes and phonemes

-Read from left to right and top to bottom

-Read some common regular and irregular words with some fluency

-Segment and blend

-Understand what I have read

-Talk about what I have read

-Retell stories I have heard

-Predict what might happen in a story

-Use vocabulary from books in my talk and writing
+Read from left to right and top to bottom Read some common regular and irregular words with some fluency Segment and blend Understand what I have read Talk about what I have read Retell stories I have heard Predict what might happen in a story Use vocabulary from books in my talk and writing

+Key Vocabulary for Reading:

+rhyme genre fiction non-fiction story

+book fluent segment blend retell

+fairy tale respond memorise word paragraph

+opinion contents index beginning middle

+end character setting blurb author

+illustrator phonemes grapheme library text

+rhythm rhyme information imagination

+fact fantasy scary humorous

+adventure alliteration chapter sentence

+•